 Voluntary price for the small consumer (PVPC)

-The hourly price curve is the result of adding the cost of energy production, the payments for transmission and distribution tolls and the charges for the energy consumed.
-The production cost is made up of the hourly price resulting from the day-ahead energy market, operated by the Iberian Electricity Market Operator (OMIE); the ancillary services managed by Red Eléctrica in its capacity as system operator, in addition to other costs considered under the current legislation.
+The production cost is made up of the hourly price resulting from the day-ahead energy market, operated by the Iberian Electricity Market Operator (OMIE), and an adjustment cost indexed to the prices of the energy futures markets (effective January 1, 2024).
+Additionally, prices also take into account the cost of the ancillary services managed by Red Eléctrica in its capacity as system operator, in addition to other costs considered under the current legislation.

 The regulated costs associated with the new periods are applied to the energy consumed and contracted power capacity of the electricity bill of consumers signed up to the PVPC scheme nationwide, although in the case of the autonomous cities of Ceuta and Melilla, the applicable consumption time bands are displaced slightly.